atorresgalvis/UITOTO/README.md

 You may need to complete a pre-installation process to ensure your environment is configured with the prerequisites required for UITOTO installation.
-The list of packages from CRAN required by UITOTO could be provided by typing in R:
+The complete list of packages from CRAN required by UITOTO could be provided by typing in R:

 ``` r
 packages <- c("dplyr", "ggplot2", "readr", "seqinr", "shiny", "shinyjs", "shinyWidgets")
 ```

-Afterward, you can install packages that have not yet been installed all at once with:
+Afterward, you can install the packages that have not yet been installed all at once with:

 ``` r
 installed_packages <- packages %in% rownames(installed.packages())